blmoore/3dgenome/README.md

 #### 5_fig4aStratifyByVariability.R

 This script has a non-neglible runtime (~10 mins on a modern processor) but could easily be parallelised / optimised.
-This script splits the genome into equal-sized bins based on how variable chromatin structure is across the cell types under study.
+Here we're splitting the genome into an equal number of bins based on how variable chromatin structure is across the cell types under study.
 Then a model (as in script 3) is built per split, and the results compared ([`f4a`](figures/f4a_stratByVar.pdf)).

+#### 6_fig4bFlippedBoxplots.R

+**Requires external files**.
+To run this script you need to download the ENCODE predicted chromatin states form [here](http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/integration_data_jan2011/byDataType/segmentations/jan2011/Combined_7_state/) (i.e. gzip archives for the three cell types being used).
+They should be unzipped and placed under `data/bedfiles/`.

 ## sessionInfo()